Hanedv01/Plant-Monitor/README.md

 *Elaborate on the design choices regarding data transmission and wireless protocols.
 That is how your choices affect the device range and battery consumption.

 As alluded to in previous sections, data is transmitted via Wi-Fi using adafruit IO as an MQTT broker.
+Currently, it sends data every fifth minute, but I see no need to update as frequently when it is deployed in its final state: every hour or so will do.

 My initial idea was to use LoRa instead of Wi-Fi to transmit data, as it has several advantages: namely longer range and lower power consumption.
 This project was however developed away from any preexisting LoRa gateway, and I did not want to create and maintain one for myself as that would cost money.
 In addition, both low range and high power consumption matter less in this current implementation, as this device will be kept at home plugged into a wall socket and in range of Wi-Fi at all times.
 The effective range is extended by the adafruit IO solution, as I can access my data from anywhere where I have an internet connection.

 # Presenting the data

-Describe the presentation part.
-How is the dashboard built?
-How long is the data preserved in the database?

-Provide visual examples on how the dashboard looks.
-Pictures needed.

-How often is data saved in the database.

-*Explain your choice of database.

-*Automation/triggers of the data.
+The data is presented in adafruit’s own dashboard.
+Its creation is simple: first, log in to adafruit and press IO in the top menu.
+Then, go to Dashboards >> + New Dashboard and create a new dashboard.
+Click on it and go to the gearwheel in the top right corner and then “+ Create New Block”.
+Using this method, create four “Line Chart Blocks”, one for each feed which you should have: temperature, humidity, light and soil moisture.
+Design the blocks according to your own preferences using the gearwheel in the top right corner.

+How long data will be preserved can be decided when creating the blocks.
+During development, I kept data for 48 hours, but in the final deployment I plan on saving it for longer, likely a week or a month.
+Long term developments are more interesting to me than to remember how the weather was yesterday!

 # Finalizing the design
 Show the final results of your project.
 Give your final thoughts on how you think the project went.
 What could have been done in an other way, or even better?
 Pictures are nice!